Nicceboy/computerarchitecture/README.md

 ```
 Command can be 1, 2 or 3
  1. Change trackables to be followed
- 2. Give words in watch list
+ 2. Give trackables in watch list

 ExtraInfo is info needed for different module (Twitter module will need Url, Directory needs filepath)